rkiko/AC_Agulhas_eddy_2021/README.md

 an48

-I analyse data from Argo floats which were in the surrounding region of our float between the 13 April and the 27 September 2021, and which were validated as delayed time quality
+I analyse data from Argo floats which were in the surrounding region of our float between the 13 April and the 5 April 2022, and which were validated as delayed time quality.
+I plot temp vs pres vs salinity for each profile of our argo float, and then I superpose the profiles of the neighbor floats

+\
+an49

+I do the same thing then in an49, but only for the profiles which sampled below 1000m

+\
+an50

+I plot the time series of the flux at 200 and 600 m